 Rating: 1-5 (5 is an excellent or a Starred review) 5

 Genre: Picture Book

 To whom would you recommend this book?
-This book is perfect for children between the ages of two and five years old, especially if they are preparing for Halloween for the first time.
-The illustrations are filled with some of the more typical Halloween festivities, so young children will know what to expect.
+This book is perfect for children between the ages of two and five years old.
+It is a Halloween book, but there is nothing scary for the little ones.

 Who should buy this book?
-Public libraries, preschools, daycare centers, anyone who works with children between the ages of two and five years old.
+Public libraries, preschool, daycare centers, anyone who works with children between the ages of two and five years old.

 Where would you shelve it?
 Picture Books

 Should we (librarians) put this on the top of our “to read” piles?
 Yes, it seems the scenario of losing a bag of candy happens to at least one child every year, so this might come in handy if kids need to share their Halloween stash.